 A third perspective came from Maven Wave’s own Andrew Dunmore.
 As service providers, Maven Wave is only successful when a strong partnership is developed and fostered.
 There are several important factors that enable success, including buy-in and active support from management, deliberate inclusion of all important stakeholders including security and infrastructure from the inception of the engagement, and finding a manageable vertical slice that can deliver measurable value to the business in a short time frame.
 From there, the rigorous application of agile principles will lead to expanding positive results with an increasing cadence.
 Success begets success.

 Rivera had the final word as he distilled key takeaways from the panel.
-He noted the importance of buy-in to drive progress, a focus on de-risking with protection driving the change engine, and a culture of collaboration and partnership as central help success grow and expand.
+He noted the importance of buy-in to drive progress, a focus on de-risking with protection driving the change engine, and a culture of collaboration and partnership as central to helping grow and expand success.

 FinTEx has been instrumental in helping to establish Chicago and the Midwest as a cradle of fintech innovation and FinTEx Forum is yet another example of how this non-profit is helping to grow that culture of innovation and success.
 Maven Wave was honored to be a part of this great event!